Freddie Freeman Preview, Player Props: Dodgers vs. Rockies

 Freddie Freeman At The Plate

-- Among qualifying batters in MLB play, his batting average ranks second, his on-base percentage ranks second, and he is sixth in the league in slugging.
+- Among the qualifying hitters, he ranks second in batting average, while his on-base percentage ranks first and he is sixth in slugging.

-- In 76.3% of his 156 games this season, Freeman has picked up at least one hit.
-He's also had 62 multi-hit games.

-- In 63 games this season (40.4%), Freeman has picked up an RBI, and in 22 of those games (14.1%) he had more than one.
-He has also driven home three or more of his team's runs in 12 contests.
+- In 40.8% of his games this year, Freeman has had at least one RBI.
+He's picked up more than one in 14.6% and driven in three or more of his team's runs in 13 contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.